LGBTQIA & Z the Bug for Transgender Awareness Week

 I think everybody has a different dialogue.
 I was scared.
 I think there's this element that culture sort of imposes upon us that changing your pronoun is inconvenient for the people around you.
 And that maybe you should try to stick as close as possible to the one that you were assigned at birth for that reason.
 I think that's why I sometimes felt that some of my friends or family members would rather use “them” for me rather than “him” because, you know, it is a job.

-I think there's this element that culture sort of imposes upon us that changing your pronoun is inconvenient for the people around you.
+I think there's this element that culture sort of imposes upon us that changing your pronouns is inconvenient for the people around you.

 Unfortunately, there's no avoiding people messing it up because [society] still very much subscribes to this binary idea that you can look at somebody and know what their pronouns might be—which is never true.